con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 'gro ba'i mgon med rnams dang ni/ /

 Protector, we rejoice!
 How excellent!
-It's excellent what you have taught to us!
+How excellent what you have taught to us!
 Through you our lofty aim has been achieved,
 Which leads to true and full awakening; (165)